Northern Michigan Smallmouth Bass

 Booking a Smallmouth Trip

 Interested in booking a Smallmouth Bass Trip or going for Lake Trout on light tackle, drop us a message via email, or text/call us directly 231-631-5701.
-We have open boats available this Summer if your want to fish for Northern Michigan Smallmouth Bass.
+We are have open dates for June if your looking for an opportunity and a Big Northern Michigan Smallmouth.
+Don’t overlook the post spawn bite as well, with Late June and most of July offering a great opportunity.

 Jon Ray